Integrating perspectives: model-based and quantitative tools to address biological questions

 About the Workshop

 A fundamental goal of the Center for Integrative Movement Sciences is to build a sustained community & facilitate cross-disciplinary dialogue and collaboration in movement sciences.

 The Integrative Organismal Modeling of Movement workshop series is a program funded by the National Science Foundation Division of Integrative Organismal Systems to bring together diverse scientists at the intersection of organismal biology and physics, with shared interests in using model-based and quantitative approaches to address fundamental questions in organismal biology.

 Organisms are complex systems of interconnected elements that must achieve coordinated function and environment responses across spatial and temporal scales.
 Understanding the physical interactions between organisms and their environment is an essential link in integrating biology across scales.
 Modeling tools from mathematics, physics and engineering are becoming increasingly important tools for hypothesis driven research in organismal function and organism-environment interactions.
 Modeling the physical bases of organismal mechanics enables discovery of which elements and features are essential for robust and versatile movement.
 Cross-disciplinary dialogue and collaboration are required to make effective use of these tools.

-This program, structured as a series of virtual workshops followed by in-person capstone symposium held at the NSF headquarters, aims to bring together interdisciplinary scientists working across a range of organisms to discuss recent innovations, challenges, and community needs for transformative advances in organismal biomechanics.
+This program, structured as a series of virtual workshops followed by an in-person capstone symposium, aims to bring together interdisciplinary scientists working across a range of organisms to discuss recent innovations, challenges, and community needs for transformative advances in organismal biomechanics.

 Topics - click to learn more!